ArmanKh9/P5-MPC/README.md

 - **The Model**: *Student describes their model in detail.
 This includes the state, actuators and update equations.*

 In this project a very simplified model of a vehicle motion is used.
 The model only takes kinematics of the drive into consideration.
 However, in reality dynamics of the vehicle plays a critically important role in the vehicle motion that cannot be ignored.
-In the kinematic model shown below, state of the vehicle including its x and position, heading direction (psi), velocity (v), cte, heading direction error (epsi) are calculated for each time step based on information from the previous timestep.
+In the kinematic model shown below, state of the vehicle including its x and position, heading direction (psi), velocity (v), cte, and heading direction error (epsi) are calculated for each time step based on information from the previous timestep.

 ![equations](https://github.com/ArmanKh9/P5-MPC/blob/master/pics/eqns.png)

 - **Timestep Length and Elapsed Duration (N & dt)**: *Student discusses the reasoning behind the chosen N (timestep length) and dt (elapsed duration between timesteps) values.
 Additionally the student details the previous values tried.*

-In this solution, N=10 timsteps with duration of dt=0.1 for each step were chosen.
+In this solution, N=10 timsteps with duration of dt=0.1 for each step are chosen.
 A small change in dt can sometime cause erratic movements in the track.
-Small values of dt such as 0.05 were chosen and it resulted in toomany actuation and erratic movement.
-Larget dt up to 0.4 were also examined which caused distorted polynomial fits and eventually a wavy drive with vehicle getting off the track.
+Small values of dt such as 0.05 were chosen and it resulted in too many actuation and erratic movement.
+Large dt up to 0.4 were also examined which caused distorted polynomial fits and eventually a wavy drive with vehicle getting off the track.
 N=10 is computationally efficient while predicting a long enough future time.
-Timestep numbers up to 20 were chosen and no significant effect was seen on the drive.
-However, larger timestep number caused hardware overload and larger latency in communications between the simulator and optimizer.
+The timestep numbers up to 20 were chosen and no significant effect was seen on the drive.
+However, larger timestep numbers caused hardware overload and delay in communications between the simulator and optimizer.

 - **Polynomial Fitting and MPC Preprocessing**: *A polynomial is fitted to waypoints.
 If the student preprocesses waypoints, the vehicle state, and/or actuators prior to the MPC procedure it is described.*

 The waypoints are provided by the simulator in map coordinates.
-These waypoints were transformed and translated to the vehicle's coordinate system.
+These waypoints are transformed and translated to the vehicle's coordinate system.
 The vehicle coordinate system assumes the vehicle to be at (0,0) with psi increasing counter-clockwise.
 This coordinate system change facilitates the polynomial fitting and evaluation process.
-Also vehicle velocity was converted from m/hr to m/s for a better understanding and consistency in units.
-However, the velocity was fed to the solver in m/hr unit.
+Also, the vehicle velocity is converted from mile/hr to m/s for a better understanding and consistency in units.
+However, the velocity is fed to the solver in mile/hr unit.

 ```cpp
 //transforming waypoints into vehicle coordinate system negative sign of psi is due to the vehicle model in the simulator